fpiette/OverbyteICS/ReadMe6.txt

 Always updade your system with http://windowsupdate.microsoft.com

 DELPHI 2007/WIN32:
-Directory VC32 contains IcsDel110.dproj which is a package source for all components.
+Directory VC32 contains OverbyteIcsDel110Package.dproj which is a package source for all components.
 Using Delphi, do a file/open project (Ctrl-F11, browse to the VC32 directory.
-Select IcsDel110.dproj and open it.
-Then in the project manager view, right-click on IcsDel110, then click on Install button.
+Select OverbyteIcsDel110Package.dproj and open it.
+Then in the project manager view, right-click on OverbyteIcsDel110Package, then click on Install button.
-After a few seconds, you should have a dialog box telling you the package IcsDel100.bpl has been installed with a bunch of new components registered.
+After a few seconds, you should have a dialog box telling you the package OverbyteIcsDel110Package.bpl has been installed with a bunch of new components registered.
 Then do a "Save All" (Shift-Ctrl-S) and a "Close All".
 Having installed the package, verify that the VC32 directory has been added to the Win32 Library Path (Tools / Options / Delphi Options / Library - Win32 / Library Path).
 If not, add it manually.
+It is not mandatory to add vc32 to the global Delphi path, but it will be much easier for you because otherwise you'll have to add it to each project.

 Once the package is installed, you may open the sample projects.
-There is a project group called Del110Sam.groupproj which has all sample programs.
-Open it with file/open project (Ctrl-F11), browse to the Internet directory, select and open Del110Sam.groupproj.
+There is a project group called OverByteIcsDel110Sam.groupproj which has all sample programs.
+Open it with file/open project (Ctrl-F11), browse to the Internet directory, select and open OverByteIcsDel110Sam.groupproj.
 You will get some dialog box telling you that resource files are missing (they have not been included in the zip file to save space) and are recreated by Delphi.
 It is OK.
 Any other error message is a problem you should fix.
-After all resource files have been recreated, you should see in the project manager a group of projects called Del110Sam.
+After all resource files have been recreated, you should see in the project manager a group of projects called OverByteIcsDel110Sam.
 In this group, you'll find all sample programs.

 To compile all samples at once, do Project / Build all projects.
 This will take some time to compile all sample programs.
-Delphi may run out of memory if you don't have large RAM installed.
-If this happend, just build the project one by one.
+Delphi may run out of memory if you don't have enough RAM installed in your computer.
+If this happend, just build the projects one by one.

 DELPHI 2006/WIN32:
-Directory VC32 contains IcsDel100.bdsproj which is a package source for all components.
+Directory VC32 contains OverbyteIcsDel100.bdsproj which is a package source for all components.
 Using Delphi, do a file/open project (Ctrl-F11, browse to the VC32 directory.
-Select IcsDel100.bdsproj and open it.
-Then in the project manager view, right-click on IcsDel100.bpl, then click on Install button.
+Select OverbyteIcsDel100.bdsproj and open it.
+Then in the project manager view, right-click on OverbyteIcsDel100.bpl, then click on Install button.
 After a few seconds, you should have a dialog box telling you the package IcsDel100.bpl has been installed with a bunch of new components registered.
 Then do a "Save All" (Shift-Ctrl-S) and a "Close All".